dy/sort-ids/readme.md

 ## Motivation

 This package is ~ 6 times faster compared to sorting function.
 That is achieved by packing input `value - id` pairs into a single `float64` value and performing native sort on that _Float64Array_, then unpacking the `ids` back.
-To overcome precision loss, input numbers are normalized and evenly distributed to available range of values, so practically speaking chance of mis-sorted values is `< 0.001%`.
+To overcome precision loss, input numbers are normalized and evenly distributed to available range of values, so practically speaking there is a chance of mis-sorted values of.

 ## Acknowledgement